telerik/maui-docs/controls/collectionview/grouping/expand-collapse.md

 <snippet id='collectionview-collapseall' />

-## Expand and Collapse Specific Groups
+## Expand and Collapse Specific Group

 You can retrieve the first-level groups through the `GetGroups()` method of the `IDataViewCollection` object and use `ExpandGroup()`/`CollapseGroup()` to make a certain group to expand or collapse respectively.
 You can check whether a group is expanded trough the `GetIsExpanded()` method.